Adwoa received a life-changing cornea transplant that allowed her to qualify as a GP and travel the world.

-The laws around organ donation in the UK are changing to help more people pass on more organs to save and improve more lives like Adwoa's.
+The law around organ donation in England has changed to help more people pass on more organs to save and improve more lives like Adwoa's.

 You still have a choice if you want to be an organ donor when you die.

 Whatever you decide, make sure you let your family and friends know.